Skip to content

 End of If

-This piece forms a condition checking that MyButton is Enabled OR Result2 is true at the same time.
+This example forms a condition that checks if MyButton is not enabled OR Result1 is true.

 Examples

-Condition is never used alone.
-You may find examples of conditions in chapters devoted to Assertions and If-Then-Else.
+A condition is never used alone.
+You can find examples of conditions in the chapters on Assertions and If-Then-Else.

 Short Condition Syntax

 All binary conditions with param2 take 3 rows.
-Sometimes it is more convenient to use shorter 2 row syntax where param2 value is specified on the same row as the condition itself:
+Sometimes it is more convenient to use a shorter, 2-row syntax where the param2 value is specified on the same row as the condition itself:

 Flow Type Object Action ParamName ParamType ParamValue